MetalPetal/MetalPetal/README.md

 #### MTIKernel

-The processing routine for `MTIFilter`. `MTIKernel` is responsible for creating cooresponding render/compute pipeline state for the filter, and building the recipe/promise for a `MTIImage`.
+The processing routine for `MTIFilter`. `MTIKernel` is responsible for creating the cooresponding render/compute pipeline state for the filter, and building the recipe/promise for a `MTIImage`.

 ### Concurrency Considerations